Antonis01/serverPing/README.md

 # serverPing
-A bash script that pings your server one time otherwise it returns that the server is closed.
-In order for the script to run properly you need to install netcat.
+A bash script that pings your server one time otherwise it returns that the server is closed.\n In order for the script to run properly you need to install netcat.